 State Treasurer Deborah Goldberg announced at the Economic Empowerment Trust Fund board meeting on March 7, 2022, that she is convening a task force to explore the creation of Baby Bonds in Massachusetts.
-The Baby Bonds Task Force will provide comprehensive recommendations to the Treasurer, the Office of Economic Empowerment, the Legislature, and other entities on developing an at-birth publicly funded trust fund program for Massachusetts residents.
+The Baby Bonds Task Force will provide comprehensive recommendations to the State Treasurer on developing an at-birth publicly funded trust fund program for Massachusetts residents.

-The Baby Bonds Task Force will launch in spring 2022.
-Treasurer Goldberg seeks a diverse cross-sector collaboration with members who have work, research, or volunteer experience in racial wealth equity, child welfare, public policy, community engagement, and asset-building initiatives.
+The Baby Bonds Task Force is a diverse cross-sector collaboration with members who have work, research, or volunteer experience in racial wealth equity, child welfare, public policy, community engagement, and asset-building initiatives.
 The Task Force will also serve as an instrument to engage with impacted communities to allow community participation in the design of the program.
-If you are interested in volunteering to be a part of the Baby Bonds Task Force, please complete the interest form.

 Frequently Asked Questions